aws-amplify/docs/docs/lib/analytics/fragments/ios/start.md

 ## Add Configuration Files

-1. Open the finder of your project and drag the `amplifyconfiguration.json` and `awsconfiguration.json` over to the Xcode window, under the workspace.
+1. Open the finder of your project and drag the `amplifyconfiguration.json` ***and*** `awsconfiguration.json` files into your Xcode window, under the workspace.
-2. Enable `Copy items if needed` if not already enabled
+2. Enable `Copy items if needed` if not already checked
 3. For "Added folders", have `Create groups` selected.
 4. For "Add to targets", make sure the app target is checked off.
 5. Build (`CMD+B`) the app